inSideos-designs/Steam_power/README.md

 - `VITE_SQUARE_APP_ID`, `VITE_SQUARE_LOCATION_ID`, `SQUARE_ACCESS_TOKEN`, `SQUARE_LOCATION_ID` – existing Square sandbox values if you still need them.
 - `API_PORT` – defaults to `4000`.
 - `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, `EMAIL_FROM` – SMTP credentials for the automated booking email.
 Omit `SMTP_USER`/`SMTP_PASS` if your relay allows anonymous auth.
+- `GOOGLE_CLIENT_EMAIL`, `GOOGLE_PRIVATE_KEY`, `GOOGLE_CALENDAR_ID` – service account credentials with Calendar scope and the target calendar ID for conflict checks + bookings.

 > **Tip:** If SMTP variables are not set, bookings still succeed but the API logs a warning and skips the confirmation email.

-Google Calendar credentials remain required so that bookings can check for conflicts and create events.
+Google Calendar credentials remain required so that bookings can check for conflicts and create events—without them, the API responds with a 500 when creating bookings.

 ## Development Notes